 Get your Lee Stafford hair growth.
 You’ve got to be patient and you’ve got to keep using it.
 It’s all about the treatment and getting that scalp in the best condition you can I promise.

 If Lee’s story has inspired you, why not follow in his footsteps and kick start your career with a hairdressing course.
 From washing and cutting, to styling and colouring we have plenty of options on offer for all abilities.
-We also have a range of barbering courses for those wanting to branch out from women’s hairdressing.
 With Lee’s advice ringing in your ears, get learning!
 Who knows where it might lead...